neptune-ai/docs/docs/use-cases/monitor-live/how-to-monitor-live.rst

 .. note::

     You can run this how-to on Google Colab with zero setup.

-Just click on the button above.
+    Just click on the button at the top.

 Step 1: Create a basic training script
 --------------------------------------